Will A. Ursprung, Anomaly, Eye of the Beholder 2017

 - All work entered into any exhibition must be for sale unless prior agreements are made, and marked either with a price or POR for Price On Request.

-- The MFA will retain 30% from all sales
+- The MFA will retain 30% from all non-member sales and 25% for all member sales.

 - Sale of artwork is taxable and all sales tax processing will be handled by the MFA.